Virtual Quantum Markov Chains: Virtual quantum Markov chains

 The non-convex structure of virtual quantum Markov chains aligns with that of quantum Markov chains, suggesting the persistence of non-convex behavior in Markovian dynamics even when we are only concerned with measurement statistics of quantum states.
-Theorem~\ref{thm:main_necc_suff} also implies that if a tripartite state is classical on subsystem $C$, then it is a virtual quantum Markov chain. \begin{shaded} \begin{proposition} Given a tripartite state $\rho_{ABC}$, if it is classical on $C$, it is a virtual quantum Markov chain. \end{proposition} \end{shaded} \begin{proof} As $\rho_{ABC}$ is classical on $C$, we have $\rho_{ABC} =\sum_{k} p_{k}\rho_{AB}^{(k)} \ox \ketbra{k}{k}_C$.
-It follows